 How is Heroin taken?

-You see in movies of people smoking it and injecting it but it can also be snorted.
+You see in movies of people smoking it (chasing the dragon) and injecting it but it can also be snorted.
 This can lead to so many serious health problems not to mention a physical and psychological addiction to the drug.

 Once you start on heroin then more heroin is needed to produce the same level of intensity.
 Therefore, this results in addiction and it’s a lot harder to stop than most other drugs.
 There are so many health factors involved including fatality.
-You could contract HIV /AIDS, hepatitis and many other infections as well as developing heart and liver problems.
+You could contract HIV /AIDS and hepatitis when sharing needles as well as developing heart and liver problems.

-The major problem is that once you are addicted you need more to avoid have major withdrawal symptoms that can last many days.
-Also, once you stop taking the drug it can be fatal if not done in the correct/supervised way.
+The major problem is that once you are addicted you need more to avoid have withdrawal symptoms that can last many days.
+Also, once you stop taking the drug it can be fatal if not done in the correct and professionally supervised way.